edgeworx/docs/content/en/docs/guides/deploy.md

 ### Hardware Requirements

 - [An edge device](docs/cloud/adding-nodes) with Linux (Debian is preffered)
-- [Video camera](docs/cloud/adding-nodes) attached to the camera port
-- CPU Processing can be used with varying performance.
 - [Power supply](docs/cloud/adding-nodes): 5.1V \* 3.5A
 - Micro SD card with at least 16GB capacity (32GB+ recommended)
 - Internet connectivity